quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Crypto Handshake Timeout

 Data in CRYPTO frames is critical to QUIC transport and crypto negotiation, so a more aggressive timeout is used to retransmit it.
-Below, the term "crypto packet" is used to refer to packets containing CRYPTO data sent in Initial or Handshake packets.

 The initial crypto retransmission timeout SHOULD be set to twice the initial RTT.